interuss/dss/deploy/infrastructure/modules/terraform-aws-dss/README.md

 6. In the new directory (ie /deploy/infrastructure/personal/terraform-aws-dss-dev), initialize terraform: `terraform init`.
 7. Run `terraform plan` to check that the configuration is valid.
 It will display the resources which will be provisioned.
 8. Run `terraform apply` to deploy the cluster.
 (This operation may take up to 15 min.)
-9. If `aws_route53_zone_id` was not provided, configure the DNS resolution to the public ip addresses and for SSL certificate validation.
+9. Configure the DNS resolution according to these instructions: [Setup DNS](DNS.md)
-See [DNS](DNS.md) for detailed instructions for AWS Zone ID setup (DNS managed with terraform) or manual configuration.

 ## Deployment of the DSS services